raspberrypi/libcamera/README.rst

 .. code::

-  gst-launch-1.0 libcamerasrc camera-name="Camera 1" ! glimagesink
+  gst-launch-1.0 libcamerasrc camera-name="Camera 1" ! queue ! glimagesink

 To show the first camera found you can omit the camera-name property, or you can list the cameras and their capabilities using: